kanisterio/kanister/docs/functions.rst

    :align: left
    :widths: 5,5,5,15

-   `namespace`, Yes, `string`, namespace of the application that you want to backup the data of `image`, Yes, `string`, image to be used for running restore job (should contain kopia binary) `backupIdentifier`, Yes, `string`, unique snapshot id generated during backup `restorePath`, Yes, `string`, path where data to be restored
+   `namespace`, Yes, `string`, namespace of the application that you want to restore the data in `image`, Yes, `string`, image to be used for running restore job (should contain kopia binary) `backupIdentifier`, Yes, `string`, unique snapshot id generated during backup `restorePath`, Yes, `string`, path where data to be restored